davidamichelson/DIV6700/schedule.md

 ### Thursday, September 15: Discussion
 *Assignments*

-- *Florilegium III* is due on Brightspace by 8 AM Central Time.
+- *Florilegium I* is due on Brightspace by 8 AM Central Time.
 Please also bring a paper copy to class.

 Please only answer one!